gridl/IoT.Home.Netduino/BusinessPlan.md

 ![hardware_product_canvas-example](http://i.imgur.com/B22Qr2i.png)

-###what’s an ideal part?
+###What’s an ideal part?

-An ideal part can be loosely defined as one that:
+An ideal part or component can be loosely defined as one that:

 - Performs the required function at the required performance and quality
 - Has an interface that is compatible with the other relevant components in the design (ie: uses the same protocol, runs at the same frequency, same data width, etc.)